 - Biopsy Treatment is dependent on diagnosis.
 Some subcutaneous lumps are harmless when left in place and some must be removed.
 In some cases, outcomes are more severe such as with fibrosarcoma.

 Subcutaneous lumps may be mistaken for:

 A variety of symptoms occur depending on the cause of the subcutaneous lump.
-If the lump is associated with an underlying condition, the symptoms of that condition are expected to develop.
+If the lump is associated with an underlying condition, the symptoms of that condition are expected to develop without treatment.
 If the lump is benign, there may be no additional symptoms other than the lump itself.